Careers360 Logo

 Answer:

-If the top layer of soil is exposed, then it will gradually be exposed to the lower layer of the soil which is mostly rocky and hard in nature.
+If the top layer of soil is exposed, then it will gradually be exposed to the lower layer of the soil which is mostly rocky and hard.

 And this is less fertile because it has less humus.